-- When a need for legal action is identified we and/or our partner agencies may use one, or a combination of remedies including:
+- 12.1 When a need for legal action is identified we and/or our partner agencies may use one, or a combination of remedies including:

 - (a) Extension of a starter tenancy

 - (b) Possession

-- (c) Possession on absolute ground

-- (d) Civil Injunction
+- (c) Civil Injunction

-- (e) Criminal Behaviour Order
+- (d) Criminal Behaviour Order

-- (f) Dispersal Order
+- (e) Dispersal Order

-- (g) Community Protection Notice
+- (f) Community Protection Notice

-- (h) Public Spaces Protection Order
+- (g) Public Spaces Protection Order

-- (i) Closure Order
+- (h) Closure Order

 - (i) Noise Abatement Notice

-- (k) Other options that may become available in between policy reviews.
+- (j) Other options that may become available in between policy reviews.

-- Some of the legal interventions listed above are available for use by partner agencies such as the local authority or Police or Probation Service, rather than by us.
+- 12.2 Some of the legal interventions listed above are available for use by partner agencies such as the local authority or Police or Probation Service, rather than by us.
 We will offer support and assistance to the lead agency in cases where the use of such remedies is appropriate.